antonbuyuk/interview/content/typescript/README.md

 **Answer EN:** TypeScript is a superset of JavaScript that adds static typing.
 It compiles to JavaScript and helps catch errors during development.

-**Преимущества:**
+**Advantages:**
-- Статическая типизация для раннего обнаружения ошибок
+- Static typing for early error detection
-- Улучшенная поддержка IDE (автодополнение, рефакторинг)
+- Improved IDE support (autocompletion, refactoring)
-- Лучшая документация кода через типы
+- Better code documentation through types
-- Поддержка современных возможностей ES6+
+- Support for modern ES6+ features

 **Ответ Senior:**